MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 You'll get something like the following (don't worry, this is a sample deployment):

 ```
-postgresql://quasaric_sun_9051_airflow:U2o7qvVulGvyqyvAXWm0RPhuPvjvlHOp@geocentric-instrument-2346-pgbouncer:6543echo /geocentric-instrument-2346-metadata
+postgresql://quasaric_sun_9051_airflow:U2o7qvVulGvyqyvAXWm0RPhuPvjvlHOp@quasaric-sun-9051-pgbouncer:6543echo /quasaric-sun-9051-metadata
 ```

 **7. Save your Credentials**

-Based on the output above, you can find the credentials you're looking for in the following format: `login:password@host:port/schema`
+Based on the output above, you can find the connection credentials you're looking for in the following format: `login:password@host:port/schema`

 In this example, that'd be: